darccyy/trustworthytimes/news/monkeyphoto.md

 ---

-The image pictured above, submitted by user `XLarge^_` on Rebbit has taken the internet by storm about how cool it is.
+The image pictured above, submitted by user `XLarge\_` on Rebbit has taken the internet by storm about how cool it is.

 But recent evidence released by photography scientists say that the image might be faked!